 PASRR Specialized Services provides individualized supports for people who reside in a nursing facility.
 The services include continuous, aggressive specialized training to prevent the regression or loss of current optimal functioning and to promote the acquisition of skills necessary for the individual to function with as much self-determination and independence as possible.

 Waiver Services provide supports and assistance to persons with developmental disabilities to maximize their independence, self-advocacy, and interaction with our community.
 The service array varies by individual waiver, but most waivers offer services such as Case Management, Behavior Supports, Supported Employment, Day Training, etc. Waiver Programs include:

 Waiver Programs include:

-Michelle P. Waiver (MPW) is a program providing an array of services as an alternative to institutional care for individuals with intellectual or developmental disabilities.
+Michelle P. Waiver (MPW) is a program providing an array of services as an alternative to institutional care for individuals with developmental disabilities.
 MPW allows individuals to remain in their homes with services and supports.
 Click here for a current list of Michelle P. Waiver providers

 Acquired Brain Injury (ABI) provides services and supports to adults with acquired brain injuries who are working to re-enter community life.
 Services are provided in community settings and focus on obtaining and monitoring needed services.